The Best Offer

 Filming

-Principal photography began on 30 April 2012 in Trieste, Italy, marking Tornatore's return to the city where he had previously filmed The Unknown Woman (2006).[8]
-Filming took place over five to six weeks in the Friuli-Venezia Giulia region, including locations in Trieste and the province of Gorizia.[8]
-Additional Italian locations included Milan, Fidenza, Bolzano, Ora, and Merano in South Tyrol.[9]
-International filming took place in Vienna, Austria, and in Prague, Czech Republic, with a two-day shoot in Prague's Old Town.[10]
+Principal photography began on 30 April 2012 in Trieste, Italy, marking Tornatore's return to the city where he had previously filmed The Unknown Woman (2006).[7]
+Filming took place over five to six weeks in the Friuli-Venezia Giulia region.[7]
+Additional Italian locations included Milan, Bolzano, Ora, and Merano in South Tyrol.[8]
+International filming took place in Vienna and Prague.[9]

-The primary villa location was Villa Colloredo Mels Mainardi in Gorizzo di Camino al Tagliamento, Udine, which served as the Ibbetson residence.[11]
-The café across from the villa was a purpose-built set constructed in Trieste and later dismantled.[11]
+The primary villa location was Villa Colloredo Mels Mainardi in Gorizzo di Camino al Tagliamento, Udine, which served as the Ibbetson residence.[10]
+The bar overlooking the villa is located in Via Giorgio Galatti in Trieste.[10]

 Music

-The original score was composed by Ennio Morricone, marking another collaboration between Tornatore and the legendary composer.
-Morricone's score won the David di Donatello and the European Film Award for Best Composer.[12]
-The soundtrack features the following Morricone compositions:[13]
+The original score was composed by Ennio Morricone in another collaboration between him and Tornatore.
+Morricone's score won the David di Donatello and the European Film Award for Best Composer.[11]

 Release

 The Best Offer premiered in Italian cinemas on 1 January 2013, distributed by Warner Bros.
 Pictures Italia.[2]
-It was screened at the 63rd Berlin International Film Festival in February 2013 as a special gala presentation.
 The film was released in the United Kingdom under the title Deception on 21 March 2014 by Momentum Pictures.
-In the United States, IFC Films gave the film a limited theatrical release beginning 1 January 2014.[18]
+In the United States, IFC Films gave the film a limited theatrical release beginning 1 January 2014.[12]

 The film was released on DVD and Blu-ray in Italy on 15 May 2013 by Warner Bros.[13]